 Nuneaton Needs A New Arts Complex.

-For more than five years the Nuneaton Arts Council (NAC) has been trying to work with Nuneaton and Bedworth Borough Council (NBBC) to make a dream proposal a reality – that of the design and build of a brand-new arts complex inside the town’s ring road.
+For more than five years the Nuneaton Arts CIO (NACIO) previously Nuneaton Arts Council, has been trying to work with Nuneaton and Bedworth Borough Council (NBBC) to make a dream proposal a reality – that of the design and build of a brand-new arts complex inside the towns ring road.

-NBBC have various sites identified around the town centre, several of which could be ideal candidates for the new build, but there was no funding available for the overall project, we were told.
+NBBC have various sites identified around the town centre, several of which could be ideal candidates for the new build, some of which were owned by the local authorities, others by private landowners.

 Our next step was to research suitable consultants for our project, their first job being the commissioning of a full feasibility study based on the detailed proposals that we had outlined.
 After meeting with three arts industry heavyweights, we selected our preferred company – DCA (David Clark Associates) – who agreed that our plans were bold and exciting, but certainly achievable.

 One thing that was clearly identified as being essential to the success of any future funding applications was the importance of direct support from both borough and county councils for the feasibility study.
 Initially, getting that support confirmed by both local authorities was proving problematic, BUT following a concerted effort from the NACIO and our supporters raising the issue directly with councillors it now looks like we may be very close to jumping this latest hurdle and being close to getting the feasibility study off the starting blocks.

 What we are proposing is not just a replacement theatre, but a whole new complex which can provide facilities for a wide range of arts based organisations in the town.

 We do want to build three separate performance spaces which can cater for the increasing number of events that we are hosting, but that can be multi-purpose enough to cover educational and corporate events as well.